rackerlabs/docs-core-infra-user-guide/cloud_interfaces/API/cloudservers_API.rst

-You can see all Cloud Servers operations at http://api.rackspace.com/api-ref.html#compute-core-v2; if you scroll down to the group of
+You can see all Cloud Servers operations at http://api.rackspace.com/api-ref.html#compute-core-v2; in the group of
 `operations that act upon servers <http://api.rackspace.com/api-ref.html#compute_servers>`__, you can see that:

-* sending a ``GET`` to the ``/v2/{tenant_id}/servers`` URI requests a list of servers with basic information
+* sending a ``GET`` to the ``/v2/{tenant_id}/servers`` URI requests a requests a basic list of information about servers

 * sending a ``POST`` to the same URI requests creation of a new server

-* sending a ``GET`` to the same URI and appending ``/detail`` requests a list of servers with expanded information
+* sending a ``GET`` to the same URI and appending ``/detail`` requests requests an expanded list of information about servers

 .. image:: ../../screenshots/CloudServersListServersGET.png
    :alt: api.rackspace.com lists all API operations.

-On the first ``GET`` line, click *detail* to see additional information,
+On the first ``GET`` line, click *detail* to see more about how the API handles this request.
-such as request parameters and a sample response, to help you formulate a basic *List servers* request to the API and understand the API's response.
+The request parameters and sample response shown here can help you formulate a basic *List servers* request to the API and understand the API's response.

 You can use request parameters to construct a request that returns a list of only the Cloud Servers that meet specific criteria.
+In the sample response,
 The request parameters named *status*, *image*, and *flavor* correspond to the filters available on the Cloud Control Panel.